Conceiva/MezzmoKodiPlugin/README.txt

 v1.0.6.6

--  Changed clear Kodi DB setting so that once it executes is changes the setting automatically to disabled.
+-  Changed clear Kodi DB setting so that once it executes it changes the setting automatically to disabled.
 It will only run once now if you forget to manually disable the setting.
 -  User setting for caching of Mezzmo images now clears cached Mezzmo images when you